Most people have no idea what stage they are actually at with AI.

 The five stages below describe how professionals actually move through their relationship with AI — not in theory, but in practice.
 They are based on patterns we have seen repeatedly across hundreds of conversations, workshops, and direct observations.
 The stages are not a hierarchy designed to make you feel behind.
 They are a diagnostic tool.
 Once you know where you are, you know what actually moves you forward — and it is rarely what you think.

-The Five Stages
+The Five Stages of AI Adoption

 Stage 1 — Nomad